CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 Welcome to CovHack!
 We hope you build some great projects this weekend!
 Here is all you (probably) need to know!

+If something isn't listed here, feel free to ask us in the `#questions` channel on Discord!

 ## First Hackathon?

 ### What to Bring?